 Students should plan to give themselves some afternoons / nights off each week, and ensure that they get a minimum of 8 - 10 hours sleep each night.
-Junior students should not be doing more than 2 hours of homework/study per day.
+Junior students should not be doing an average of 2 hours of homework/study per day.